sigstore/TSC/README.md

-# sigstore Technical Advisory Council (TSC)
+# sigstore Technical Steering Committee (TSC)

-The sigstore Technical Steering Commitee is responsible for technical oversight of sigstore's projects.
+The sigstore Technical Steering Committee is responsible for technical oversight of sigstore's projects.

-The TAC will be responsible for all aspects of oversight relating to the Project:
+The TSC will be responsible for all aspects of oversight relating to the Project:

 * Coordinating the technical direction of the Project;
 * Approving project or system proposals (including, but not limited to, incubation,